LHwang01/notes-app/README.md

-A web application uses React to allows users to create and save notes.
+A web application that uses React to allows users to create and save notes.